 Resume or Curriculum Vitae

-Completion of the application for admission along with official transcripts from all graduate study.
+Completion of the application for admission along with official transcripts from all graduate study; undergraduate transcripts are not required for review, but are required for a complete application file of accepted applicants.

 All applicants must show evidence of computer skills through coursework or self-study prior to the end of the first semester.
 Students may obtain instruction through the NSU Student Microcomputer Laboratory, the Health Science on line Orientation, or other training facilities.